Sweets, Vegan Food

 Can I substitute the dates?

-You can substitute the dates for more banana (if you want a banana bread flavour!) or 2 tbsp maple syrup (or honey if not vegan) and you can do more or less depending on your preferred sweetness.
+You can substitute the dates for more banana (if you want a banana bread flavour!) or 2 tablespoons maple syrup (or my vegan honey) and you can do more or less depending on your preferred sweetness.
 However, I always have a box of dates in my pantry and I love throwing them into recipes like this when I want natural sweetener!

 Are protein bites good for you?

-Protein bites are such a convenient and healthy little snack – especially when you make them yourself!
+These vegan protein bites are such a convenient and healthy little snack—especially when you make them yourself!
 With wholesome ingredients like oats, nut butter, banana, cinnamon and protein powder these little bites are a great pick me up when you need a quick snack or are craving something sweet and chocolatey.
-Watch out for store-bought protein balls or ones that contain a ton of sugar – they might actually spike your blood sugar and cause you to be even hungrier soon.
+Watch out for store-bought protein balls or ones that contain a ton of sugar—they might actually spike your blood sugar and cause you to be even hungrier soon.
 However, ones with a good balance of carbs, fat, protein and fibre are a perfectly fine snack choice (or a healthier dessert!)

-Are protein balls good after before and a workout?
+Are protein balls good before and/or after a workout?

 What vegan chocolate do you use for the outside?